MrGoogol/computer-vision-container/README.md

 - Demonstrate GPU vs CPU performance:

-- cd over to /tf/notebooks/apps/gpu_benchmarks and run:
+- Exec into the container if you haven't, and cd over to /tf/notebooks/apps/gpu_benchmarks and run:

 - CPU Perf: